Chapter Two – Nāma-grahaṇa-vicāra

 sarva-tattva-jñātā tumi sadā māyā-pāra

 The Lord said, “Where is there another devotee like you?
 You know all spiritual truths, and you are always beyond the influence of māyā.

 dhane māne kule śīle kṛṣṇa nāhi mile

-“You descended here and appeared in a low family, showing everyone that it is not by wealth, respect, birth in a high family or through mundane virtues that one is one is capable of connecting with Kṛṣṇa.
+“You descended here and appeared in a low family, showing everyone that it is not by wealth, respect, birth in a high family, or through mundane virtues that one is capable of connecting with Kṛṣṇa.

 devatā apekṣā śreṣṭha sei mahāśaya

 “One who has intense śraddhā in exclusive bhajana is superior even to the Devatās.
 He is a great personality.

 (Śrī Hari Dāsa as the Ācārya of the Holy Name)

 “You understand nāma-tattva (the principle of the Holy Name), which is the essence of everything.
 You are a perfect example of proper conduct and you are most expert in propagation (of the Holy Name).